Speech-Language Pathology, M.S.

 All 50 states require speech-language pathologists to be licensed to practice.
 For state-specific licensure information (including Pennsylvania, New Jersey, and Delaware), please visit State-by-State (asha.org).

-La Salle University’s Department of Communication Sciences and Disorders has received approval for teacher certification for the Educational Specialist I School Speech & Language Pathologist PK-12 or the Teacher Instructional Certificate I for Speech and Language Impaired PK-12 from the Pennsylvania Department of Education (PDE) of the Commonwealth of Pennsylvania.
-Earning one of these certificates is required to work in the various school systems in Pennsylvania.
-Pennsylvania State Board regulations require candidates applying for either certificate to pass the appropriate Praxis test administered by the Educational Testing Service.
-Information about the Praxis Series Tests is available at http://www.ets.org/praxis/pa.
-Other states may also require prospective teachers to take this or other examinations.
-In addition to all of the requirements for completing the Master’s degree, the Department of Communication Sciences and Disorders faculty must recommend candidates for Instructional I certificates.
-Recommendations are predicated upon completing all course requirements with a minimum cumulative GPA of 3.0 and a minimum GPA of 3.0 in CSD courses.
+La Salle University's M.S. in Speech-Language Pathology program is approved by the Pennsylvania Department of Education (PDE) of the Commonwealth of Pennsylvania for Instructional I Teacher Certification for Speech and Language Impaired PK-12 and Educational Specialist I School Speech & Language Pathologist PK-12.
+One of these certificates is required to work as an SLP in Pennsylvania schools.
+Candidates applying for either certificate are required to pass the appropriate PRAXIS Test/s administered by the Educational Testing Service.
+Information about the PRAXIS Tests is available at http://www.ets.org/praxis/pa.
+Other states may also require prospective school-based SLPs to take these or other examinations.
+In addition to all the requirements for completing the Master's degree, the Department of Communication Sciences and Disorders Faculty must recommend candidates for Instructional I certificates.
+Recommendations are predicated upon completing all course requirements with the required grade point average (minimum cumulative GPA of 3.0 and a minimum GPA of 3.0 in CSD courses).

 Clinical Experiences